-- Fatal injuries.
-In a rollover with multiple impacts to a car, experts can identify where in the sequence of impacts the fatal injuries appeared and what factors led to death.
+- Fatal injuries - In a rollover with multiple impacts to a car, experts can identify where the fatal injuries appeared and what factors led to death in the sequence of impacts.

-- Orthopedic injuries.
-Biomechanical experts can test cause-effect relationship in such injuries.
-Direct blunt trauma can cause injuries, or they can be induced through incidental loading.
+- Orthopedic injuries - Biomechanical experts can test the cause-effect relationships in such injuries.
+Direct, blunt trauma can cause injuries, or they can be induced through incidental loading.